devlionco/bashscripts/README.md

 install_unoconv_moodle_ubunut_18.sh - bash script to install unoconv extension on Ubunut server 18 update_wordpress_cli_mode.sh - bash script to update worpdress plugins and core files via cli
-make_string_to_uppercase.sh - bash script to make string to uppercase
+make_string_to_uppercase.sh - bash script to make string to uppercase backup-wordpress-files.sh - script that will backup DB and Files to your wordpress each day and keep backups for 7 days